pubnub/ruby/README.md

 ```

 ##### Revoke
-Revokes right to read and write
+Revokes right to read and write.
+Same as granting r:0 w:0.

 ```ruby
 pubnub.revoke(:channel => :forbidden) do |envelope|